Rule Change: Completed

 Background

 On 3 April 2025, the Australian Energy Market Commission (AEMC) received a rule change request from the Hon.
 Lily D'Ambrosio, Minister for Energy and Resources, Climate Action, and State Electricity Commission, to amend the National Gas Rules.
-The rule change request proposes a short-term three year extension of the 2022 DWGM Dandenong LNG (DLNG) interim arrangements and a range of measures to improve transparency and oversight of the Dandenong liquefaction facility.
+The rule change request proposed a short-term three year extension of the 2022 DWGM Dandenong LNG (DLNG) interim arrangements and a range of measures to improve transparency and oversight of the Dandenong liquefaction facility.

 Context